sunilvb/blockchain/README.md

 ## Security

-### Only authorized actors have the ability to update the data in the Blockchain.
+Only authorized actors have the ability to update the data in the Blockchain.

 ## Transparency

-### Show when and who updated the data in the Blockchain.
+Show when and who updated the data in the Blockchain.

 ## Auditability

-### Every member of the Blockchain can audit the data and once the data is committed there, it cannot be changed (immutability) in the Ledger.
+Every member of the Blockchain can audit the data and once the data is committed there, it cannot be changed (immutability) in the Ledger.

+## Tech stack
+- JavaScript / NodeJS
+- HyperLedger v2.0
+- Docker
+- MongoDB